-For the tween-focused facilities, the strategy proposes a traditional play space model with play facility upgrades at East Ryde/ Field of Mars and at Ryde (Santa Rosa).
+For the tween-focused facilities, the strategy proposes a traditional play space model with play facility upgrades at East Ryde and at Ryde (Santa Rosa).

 Mid Priority

 For teen-focused facilities, three new recreation spaces are proposed.
 These are at Eastwood (Eastwood Park), Top Ryde/ Ryde Library and Gladesville-Tennyson Point.